sminozzi/SBB-WAF-Rules/README.md

 However, many modern threats are **behavior-based**, involving bots that scan, probe, and attempt brute-force attacks.
 This custom ruleset from **StopBadBots** adds **proactive protection** to stop these threats **before** they can cause harm.

+Important: These rules are designed exclusively to work with and enhance the Comodo WAF rule set.
+They are not a standalone firewall and should not be used without Comodo's core rules already in place.

+For reference, you can find the original Comodo WAF rules that inspired this project right here: https://github.com/sminozzi/stopbadbots-comodo

 ---

 ## 🚀 1.
 Why Add These Rules?